 Here is a step-by-step breakdown of the process you need to follow to get trees to fall in the direction you want.

 Preparing your equipment is the first step in landscaping or outdoor activity.
 If you are using an axe, make sure that your blade is sharpened.
 If you are using a chainsaw, make sure that the chainsaw is well-oiled and fueled.

-Part of preparing your equipment means ensuring that you are prepared to use it properly.
+Preparing your equipment means ensuring you are prepared to use it properly.
 Do you feel comfortable using your chainsaw, hand saw, or axe?
-Before using a new tool to fell a tree, practice on smaller projects such as splitting logs.
+Practice on smaller projects such as splitting logs before using a new tool to fell a tree.
 You don’t want your first time using a new tool to be on such a big, potentially dangerous task as felling a tree.
 If you’re not confident in your tools, use something you are more familiar with such as a felling axe instead of a chainsaw, or call in the professionals.

 No matter how well you plan the direction of your tree falling, you can’t fully predict how well the tree will fall.
 You need to clear the area of anything that could get damaged in case of a falling tree.
 Move vehicles, sheds, and other equipment that could get damaged.
 Make sure all people and animals are far away from the direction of the falling tree.

 Smaller trees and bushes on the way will get crushed by the falling tree or could cause the tree to bounce, leading to unpredictability.
 Either clear the smaller trees first or change the direction of your tree felling project.